-- 17. Claimant's parents have worked hard to support claimant's special needs and the needs of his siblings in their unique situation involving developmentally disabled triplets.
+- and the needs of his siblings in a unique situation involving developmentally disabled triplets.
 It is important that IRC and claimant's family work together to find and coordinate flexible solutions to assist claimant and his family in a manner that does not overwhelm the family with too many additional adults in the home at the same time.
 While IRC's offer to fund personal attendant services appears to be a step in the right direction, IRC should keep in mind that the Lanterman Act commands that regional centers provide services to assist the family of a developmentally disabled child, so the child may continue to live with his family. - 18.
 However, the Lanterman Act specifies limitations regarding certain services a regional center may fund.
-Some of the services claimant requested may not be funded by IRC, even though the requested services could help claimant achieve the objectives outlined in his IPP.
+Several of the services claimant requested may not be funded by IRC, even though the requested services could help claimant achieve the objectives outlined in his IPP.